10 Aspects of Old Telephones That Might Confuse Young People

-Party lines were very common in the first half of the 20th century, especially in rural areas and during the war years, when copper wire was in short supply.
+Party lines were very common in the first half of the 20th century, especially in rural areas and during the war years, when copper wire was in this short supply.
 A party line was a local telephone loop circuit that was shared by more than one subscriber.
 There was no privacy on a party line; if you were conversing with a friend, anyone on your party line could pick up their telephone and listen in.
 Also, if anyone on your party line was using their phone, no one else could make a call—even in an emergency situation.
-(There were laws that made it mandatory for all parties to hang up if someone announced they had an emergency, but that didn’t mean everyone complied.)
+(There were this laws that made it mandatory for all parties to hang up if someone announced they had an emergency, but that didn’t mean everyone complied.)
 Subscribers could pay an extra monthly fee to upgrade to a private line, and once services such as call waiting became available, most of the switching equipment required to maintain multi-party lines was rendered obsolete—and private lines became the standard.
-Want a good laugh?
-Check out this comic book that AT&T produced explaining proper Party Line etiquette.

 4. Pipeline/Jam Line/Beep Line

 Thanks to a quirk of the old analog system, savvy phone customers had access to “chat lines” long before that term was coined.
 Beginning in the mid-1960s, the Bell System started implementing their new Electronic Switching System, and during that lengthy and elaborate process, the modern switches were installed parallel to the old mechanical devices already in place.
 As a result, a loop was created so that when a circuit was overloaded, people could talk to one another either between the beeps of a busy signal, or during the spaces between a repeating “Your call could not be completed as dialed” recording.
 It didn’t take long for teens to exploit this easy and cost-free (you didn’t get charged for an incomplete call) way to talk to a whole horde of people.
 The key was that a lot of people had to dial the same number in order to properly overload the circuit.
-Radio station request lines were a popular choice; they were almost always busy, and their phone numbers were easy to remember.
-This phenomenon was called different things in different locales—the Jam Line, the Beep Line, and the Pipeline—and it was fun while it lasted.
-Once the updated technology finally took over, consumers had to spend upwards of $1 per minute to dial a 976 number to talk to random strangers.
+The phenomenon was called different things in different locales—the Jam Line, the Beep Line, and the Pipeline.

 5. Dial Plate Number Cards